Skip to main content

 How did they find out they are donor-conceived?

-Some donor-conceived people may have always known about how they were conceived and some may have found out when they were older or by accident.
-The way in which they found out about this could affect how they feel about being donor-conceived and also how they could feel towards you.
+Some donor-conceived people may have always known about how they were conceived, and some may have found out when they were older or by accident.
+The way in which they found out about this could affect how they feel about being donor-conceived and how they may feel towards you.

 Sharing information on social media

-Think carefully before sharing any information about this process or details about people conceived from your donation on social media sites such as Facebook and Twitter – once shared it’s out of your control.
+Think carefully before sharing any information about this process or details about people conceived from your donation on social media sites such as Facebook, TikTok and X (Twitter) – once shared it’s out of your control.

 Next steps